Risk3Sixty Vendor Management System. Making a Complex Risk Management System Usable.

 CX Manager

-Pain Points.
 Through the site audit and early SME interviews, several UX issues emerged.

 Poor visibility of key actions